Lutheran orthodoxy: Initial rejection

 Martin Luther held that it was "not at all in conformity with the New Testament to write books about Christian doctrine."
 He noted that before the Apostles wrote books, they "previously preached to and converted the people with the physical voice, which was also their real apostolic and New Testament work."
+To Luther, it was necessary to write books to counter all the false teachers and errors of the present day, but writing books on Christian teaching came at a price.
+"But since it became necessary to write books, there is already a great loss, and there is uncertainty as to what is meant."
 Martin Luther taught preaching and lectured upon the books of the Bible in an exegetical manner.
 To Luther, St. Paul was the greatest of all systematic theologians, and his Epistle to the Romans was the greatest dogmatics textbook of all time.

 Analysis of Luther's works, however, reveals a reliance on scholastic distinctions and modes of argument even after he had dismissed scholasticism entirely.
 Luther seems to be comfortable with the use of such theological methods so long as the content of theology is normed by scripture, though his direct statements regarding scholastic method are unequivocally negative.

 Loci method

 Beginning of the loci method

 In contrast, Philipp Melanchthon scarcely began to lecture on Romans before he decided to formulate and arrange the definitions of the common theological terms of the epistle in his Loci Communes.